 A Beginner's Guide to Deep Sea Fishing in Cabo San Lucas

 While San Jose del Cabo has a historic center with a grand plaza and mission church, Cabo San Lucas has its marina.
-All roads lead to the marina in Cabo, and the daily parade of boats going into and out of the harbor a testament to the ongoing popularity of sport fishing here.
+All roads lead to the marina in Cabo, and the daily parade of boats going into and out of the harbor is a testament to the ongoing popularity of sport fishing here.

 On a recent trip to Cabo to inspect homes and experience some of the local sites and attractions, we went on a team fishing trip.
-This was the first time for many of us and we’re excited to share what we learned on our trip!
+This was the first time for many of us, and we're excited to share what we learned on our trip!

 Hiring a Boat in Cabo San Lucas